bogzbonny/yeehaw/.openhands/microagents/repo.md

 - Run `cargo test -p yeehaw --no-fail-fast` for testing

 Guidelines:
+- ONLY EVER make changes to files inside the `yeehaw/` folder, DO NOT add a root level `src/` folder or root level `examples/` folder, instead work within `yeehaw/src/` and `yeehaw/examples`.
 - Never import new libraries unless explicitly asked too.
 - This is a new TUI framework which is not ratatui, do not use ratatui types unless explicitly asked too
 - When writing yeehaw examples, look at other examples stored in `yeehaw/yeehaw/examples/` first